ezsystems/ezpersonalization-documentation/docs/ecommerce_plugins/oxid.md

 ![](img/oxid_activate.png)

-Afterwards, refresh the browser window (F5).
+After that, refresh the browser window (or hit F5).
 A new menu element `/Yoochoose` must appear under the menu Service.

 ## Registration